Unstyled Mode

 <Button label="Check" icon="pi pi-check" unstyled></Button>

-Here is a sample that provides a style using Tailwind CSS.
-Before beginning, head over to the pass through section button documentation to learn more about the components internals.
+Here is a sample that styles a button component with Tailwind CSS using pass through attributes.
+Before beginning, head over to the the pass through section at button documentation to learn more about the components internals section.
 We'll be using the root, label and icon elements to add a custom style.

 <Button